-After you've completed all the options on "Tips", click "Create workflow" to have Octoparse auto-generate the corresponding workflow.
+Once you have completed all the actions on "Tips", click "Create workflow" and wait patiently while Octoparse auto-generates the workflow.
 It is important to ensure that each of the settings is correctly configured as these are the exact settings that Octoparse will use to generate the scraping task.

 5. Select data from the detail page